 - The quality of the causal evidence presented in this study is low.
 This means we are not confident that the estimated impacts were caused by the YO Grant Initiative, and not other factors.

-Features of Youth Opportunity Grant Initiative
+Youth Opportunity Grant Initiative

 The YO Grant Initiative operated from 2000 until 2005.
 Thirty-six communities (24 urban, 6 rural, 6 Native American) provided comprehensive services to more than 92,000 economically disadvantaged youth, ages 14 to 21.
 Services were available regardless of income, but the program’s goal was to target youth programming in areas with high levels of joblessness and poverty, especially among out-of-school youth, and to serve as a foundation for community-wide efforts to mobilize resources for supporting youth to enter the economic mainstream.